 *If you want to learn more about how to install a propane quick connect hose, click here.

 Last week we had a few days where the temps soared into the mid-80s, so one night I decided an all-grilled meal was in order.

 Not everyone is into baking.
 I know tons of people who love to cook but hate to bake.
 I get it.
-It can be fussy, frustrating, messy, and time consuming.
-It can also be incredibly rewarding to shape your own loaf of bread, or roll out a homemade pie crust.
+It can be fussy, frustrating, messy, and time-consuming.
+It can also be incredibly rewarding to shape your own loaf of bread or roll out a homemade pie crust.
 Not to mention soooo tasty!

 Baking in my tiny kitchen does have its challenges.
-The oven, which I proclaimed my love for earlier, has a definite hot spot that can turn the bottom of cookies and breads into blackened pits of despair.
+The oven, which I proclaimed my love for earlier, has a hot spot that can turn the bottom of cookies and bread into blackened pits of despair.
 To solve this problem I have a pizza stone in the bottom of the oven to help distribute the heat more evenly, and I always rotate my baked goods several times during cooking.

 Another issue is that oven is not always true to the temperature you set it at.
 I use an oven thermometer and have determined that my oven is a bit low so I turn it up about 10 degrees.